cristoper/jquery-KivaSort/README.md

 KivaSort makes it easy to add several such tables to a single HTML document (each one pre-sorted and filtered on different criteria, for example).

 DataTables does all of the heavy lifting of making the table dynamic.
-Any of the many [DataTables options](http://datatables.net/reference/option/) may be passed to the KivaSort table, and the rich [DataTables API](http://datatables.net/reference/api/) can be used to programatically manipulate the KivaSort table.
+Any of the many [DataTables options](http://datatables.net/reference/option/) may be passed to the KivaSort table, the rich [DataTables API](http://datatables.net/reference/api/) can be used to programatically manipulate the KivaSort table, and many read-made plugins are available for DataTables which add useful features to the table (fixed headers, sortable columns, etc.)

 * [KivaSort in the Wild](#kivasort-in-the-wild)
 * [Installation](#installation)